(Thamnophis sirtalis sirtalis)

 Current Status & Protection

-Neither the Committee on the Status of Species at Risk in Ontario nor the Committee on the Status of Endangered Wildlife Canada has assessed the status of the eastern gartersnake.
+Neither the Committee on the Status of Species at Risk in Ontario nor the Committee on the Status of Endangered Wildlife in Canada has assessed the status of the eastern gartersnake.
 The species has no protection under the Ontario Fish and Wildlife Conservation Act and is not listed by the International Union for Conservation of Nature.
-The species’ status was confirmed in 2010.

 The eastern gartersnake occurs in Ontario and western Quebec and is the most wide-spread reptile in Ontario, ranging into the northern reaches of the province.
 The eastern gartersnake and subspecies of it occur throughout most of the United States, with the exception of the driest areas in the southwest.